Lekka141/SAEcon/README.md

     Push to the branch (git push origin feature/AmazingFeature) Open a Pull Request.

-## Licensing

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
-Technical Details and Project Story

 ## The idea:

 SAEcon started as a vision to simplify the understanding of South Africa's complex economic landscape.
 Inspired by the need for accessible data visualization tools, this project aims to bring clarity to the vast amounts of economic data available.